-, the Glacier Express
+, for breathtaking views of the Matterhorn; the famous Glacier Express

-, and the Pilatus Railway
+from Zermatt to Andermatt; and the Pilatus Railway

 View photos by clicking "Next Photo" at top of page!Itinerary

-, dramatically located beneath the pinnacle of the iconic Matterhorn.
-Check into the Deluxe Hotel Schweizerhof Lucerne
+Depart the U.S. for Geneva.
+Following your morning arrival, enjoy a scenic motorcoach transfer to the Alpine resort of Zermatt, dramatically located beneath the pinnacle of the iconic Matterhorn.
+Check into the Chalet-style Hotel Alex

 , one of the finest examples of German Renaissance architecture, and the Lion Monument, dedicated to the Swiss Guards who gave their lives defending Louis XVI during the French Revolution.
-Walk across Lucerne’s delightful, 14th-century wooden Chapel Bridge, which spans the Reuss River and is adorned with 17th-century paintings.
+Walk across Lucerne’s most famous landmark, the delightful, 14th-century wooden Chapel Bridge, which spans the Reuss River and is adorned with 17th-century paintings.

 Ascend Mount Pilatus

-by panoramic gondola to its 7,000-foot summit for a magnificent 360-degree view of central Switzerland’s mountains, peaks, forests and lakes.
+by panoramic gondola to its 7,000-foot summit for a magnificent 360-degree panorama of central Switzerland’s mountains, peaks, forests and lakes.
 Enjoy lunch in a summit restaurant followed by free time.
 Board the Pilatus Railway

 , an imposing summit in the Bernese Alps known as the “Top of Europe.”

 and beautifully preserved medieval gem noted for its arcaded sidewalks.
 Have lunch in a traditional Bernese restaurant.